Henry Hastings Sibley: Expedition of 1863

 Meanwhile, treaties with the Dakota were nullified and Sibley proceeded with leading the banishment of all tribal members from the state to reservations in the Dakotas and Nebraska.
 The state offered a reward for the scalp of any Dakota man killed in Minnesota.

-For the next two years Sibley and General Alfred Sully led enormous and brutal campaigns to pursue Dakota escapees as far west as the Yellowstone River.
+For the next two years Sibley and General Alfred Sully led a large and vicious campaigns to pursue Dakota escapees as far west as the Yellowstone River.
 In 1863, Sibley led what was then-considered a successful expedition against the Sioux in Dakota Territory.
 This campaign included the battles of Big Mound (July 24), Dead Buffalo Lake (July 26), and Stony Lake (July 28).
-This period would become the start of bloody wars between the U.S. government and Dakota that lasted until nearly twenty years.
+This period would become the start of bloody wars between the U.S. government and Dakota that lasted nearly twenty years.

-On November 29, 1865, he was brevetted as major-general of the volunteers for "efficient and meritorious services."
+On November 29, 1865, he was brevetted as major-general of the volunteers for "efficient and meritorious services".
 He was honorably mustered out on April 30, 1866.

-He was relieved from the command of the district of Minnesota in August 1866 after the end of the American Civil War.
+He was relieved from the command of the Military District of Minnesota with the disbandment of the district in August 1866.